 The Angleterre & Residence in Lausanne is in our portfolio and wonderful for families who want to mix skiing with other activities.
 They are also opening a W Hotel in December, 2013.
-We don’t currently have a Verbier hotel in the CB!
-Hotel Collection, but we can still help you book the best family-friendly accommodations.
-Visit My Trip Planner to request assistance.
+Connect with a Family Travel Advisor to request assistance.

 Photos courtesy of Amie O’Shaughnessy